the-mac/Tool-Kit/MAC Guides - Wiki Resources/MAC Guides - Wiki Client Template.md

 ## 1 Set Up Android Project

 ### 1.1 Create an Android Project
-Select File → New → Other → Android → Android Project and create the Android project, by entering the name "AndroidEclipseClient" in the box labeled Project Name and select SDK Version 2.3.3.
+Select File → New → Other → Android → Android Project and create the Android project, by entering the name "AndroidClient" in the box labeled Project Name and select SDK Version 2.3.3.

 ![Create an Android Project](https://raw.githubusercontent.com/the-mac/Tool-Kit/master/MAC%20Guides%20-%20Wiki%20Resources/images/Screen%20Shot%202015-06-03%20at%204.31.27%20AM.png)